vokegpu/ekg-docs/model/project-rules.md

 # Project Rules

-1- All user-programmer side features, must be no longer by-package namespace separated.
+* 1- All user-programmer side features, must be no longer by-package namespace separated.

-2- Only internal-objects and internal-features must be by-package namespace separated.
+* 2- Only internal-objects and internal-features must be by-package namespace separated.

-As example:

 ```c++
 // ekg/ui/frame
 namespace ekg {